-STUDENTS – A short-term medical hangtag permits students to park in faculty/staff spots, but not designated handicap parking or reserved parking stalls.
-Those who purchase a Park & Ride permit may not qualify for a short-term medical permit.
-(Please note all shuttles offer ADA ramps and lifts from their assigned routes.)
+STUDENTS – A short-term medical hangtag permits students to park in faculty/staff or commuter parking spots, but not designated handicap parking or reserved parking stalls.

 Long-term Medical (More than 30 days)

 If the need for special parking exceeds 30 days, contact a State/County Tax Collector Office to receive a state-issued temporary (less than 6 months, generally) handicap permit.
-The state issued hangtag will enable you to park in handicap and other faculty/staff parking spaces on campus as long as you also display your University issued permit as well.
+The state issued hangtag will enable you to park in handicap and other parking spaces on campus as long as you also purchase an appropriate University parking permit as well.